bymarcelolewin/Contentful-Content-Modeling-CLI/README.md

 - Make sure you have Node.js installed.
 - Create a folder named 'contentful-content-modeling-cli'.
 - Clone this repo in there.
-- In that folder, run 'npm install'.
+- Switch to "Contentful-Content-Modeling-CLI" folder and run 'npm install'.
 - Run 'npm link' (if you get an error, you may have to run 'sudo npm link' and login with your admin password).
 - Test it using 'ccm --help' from any terminal.
+- Create your first model using 'ccm clone-template --model content-model-blog --template content-model-blog
 ## More documentation coming soon!